EXPLAINER: Should red-flag law have stopped parade shooting?

 WHAT IS ILLINOIS’ RED-FLAG LAW?

 The law, which took effect on Jan.
-1, 2019, authorizes judges to order the temporary removal of firearms from people deemed a danger to themselves or others by a judge, according to an explanation of the law by the Illinois Criminal Justice Information Authority, a state agency.
+1, 2019, authorizes judges to order the temporary removal of firearms from people deemed dangerous to themselves or others, according to the Illinois Criminal Justice Information Authority, a state agency.

-The court order, called a firearm restraining order, also bars them from buying guns.

 Illinois’ red-flag law, as in many states, is a civil matter.
 It is meant to be invoked within hours or days of someone making threats or displaying threatening behavior.
-It’s not meant to be invoked as a result of a clear crime.
+The order is not meant to be invoked as a result of a clear crime.

 DID CRIMO EVER DISPLAY THE KIND OF BEHAVIOR MEANT TO ACTIVATE THE LAW?